All Episodes

 How good is that for prosperity here at home?

-So what what we're essentially seeing, Sean, is these numbers being uh artificially increased, if you will, by a flood of illegal immigrants, which by the l by the way, the labor department admits illegals are counted in these numbers.
+So what we're essentially seeing, Sean, is these numbers being artificially increased, if you will, by a flood of illegal immigrants, which by the way, the Labor Department admits illegals are counted in these numbers.

 They just don't know how many, or at least they won't tell us how many.

-Well, I think this is where I get frustrated because people look at oh, the numbers are the numbers are looking really good on the stock market.
+Well, I think this is where I get frustrated because people look at, oh, the numbers are looking really good on the stock market.

-That's not impacting the sixty percent of Americans that live paycheck to paycheck.
+That's not impacting the 60% of Americans that live paycheck to paycheck.

 Oh, certainly.